 - 1 ½ cup all-purpose flour or gluten-free baking flour

 - 1 teaspoon baking powder (Be sure to use a brand that is aluminum-free or else your cake could taste like metal)

 - 1 tablespoon pumpkin pie spice (or just ½ teaspoon each of cinnamon, ginger, nutmeg)

 - ½ teaspoon salt

 - Preheat oven to 350F.

-- Dust with cacao powder, shake out the excess and set aside.
+- Dust with cocoa powder, shake out the excess and set aside.

-- Mix the almond milk and vinegar in a large mixing bowl, and let set for a few minutes to activate.
+- Mix the milk and ACV in the measuring cup, and let set for a few minutes to activate.

 Make the Cake

-Bake 35 minutes, or until a test comes out clean.
-Cool before removing from pan.
+- Bake 35 minutes, or until a test comes out clean.
+Cool for 30 minutes before removing from pan.